Muzietto/es6-lambda-calculus/README.md

     def RECURSIVE f = (λs.(f (s s)) λs.(f (s s)))

-unfortunately `RECURSIVE` (also known as the _fixed-point combinator_ or the _Y-combinator_) is practically a carbon copy of `(SELF_APPLY SELF_APPLY)` and causes an infinite loop at the very first moment we present it to the browser.
+unfortunately `RECURSIVE` (also known as the _fixed-point combinator_ or the _Y-combinator_) is practically a carbon copy of `(SELF_APPLY SELF_APPLY)` and causes an infinite loop at the very first moment we present it to the browser

-the codebase shows a little cheat about `MULT1` (called `MULT2`) that allows to run multiplication also in an eager interpreter.
+the codebase shows a little cheat about `MULT1` (called `MULT2`) that allows to run multiplication also in an eager interpreter

 ### other operations

-Alonzo Church managed to define also subtraction, power, absolute value and integer division; the [numerals he designed eventually](https://en.wikipedia.org/wiki/Church_encoding) are different from the ones shown here.
+Alonzo Church managed to define also subtraction, power, absolute value and integer division; the [numerals he designed eventually](https://en.wikipedia.org/wiki/Church_encoding) are different from the ones shown here

 ###### [back to the top](#table-of-contents)
 ---